 You will also need to select a customs broker that will help you get your products to the Amazon warehouse in the U.S. If you ship by air, custom brokers like UPS, DHL, and FedEx will cover that.

-When you sell on Amazon U.S from the U.K., you can actually get paid in your U.K. bank account, as long as you have your IBAN and SWIFT code.
+When you’re selling on Amazon USA from UK , you can actually get paid in your U.K. bank account, as long as you have your IBAN and SWIFT code.
 However, this exposes you to the unfair exchange rates that banks and Amazon offer.
 In case you do not know, these payment platforms and banks always add a margin to exchange rates.

 This means that the exchange rate that you see on Google or other online currency exchange platforms is not the same as what your money gets converted in.
 There is a significant margin added by the payment platforms/banks, sometimes up to 6%.
 This means that you pay 6% more than you actually should when converting your money.

-To avoid this, use the Wise multi-currency account to receive payments.
-Wise allows you to do currency exchange at the mid-market price to save you some money on exchange rates and transfer fees.
-Wise charges a small, transparent fee that is shown upfront so that what you see is exactly what you get.
+To avoid this, use the Wise Business multi-currency account to receive payments.
+Wise allows you to do currency exchange at the mid-market rate to save you some money on expensive mark-ups and transfer fees.
+Wise Business charges a small, transparent fee that is shown upfront so that what you see is exactly what you get.